j13343sh/Rune-Factory-Inheritance-Research/articles/Candidate-Count-Model.md

 ## Core Concept

-Candidate Count represents the number of valid candidate combinations generated during inheritance processing.
+Candidate Count refers to an observation-based model describing the number of valid candidate combinations inferred from inheritance behavior.

 Increasing Candidate Count generally increases the probability that the desired inheritance target will be selected.